 For example, if you want to utilize responsive images - which is essentially a must for responsive design - there’s a plugin for that.
 Of course, it’s designed to keep your web projects as easy to load as possible.

-Static generators play a key role in JAMstack - by focusing on static HTML elements as much as possible, loading and overall performance are greatly improved.
+Static site generators play a key role in Jamstack - by focusing on static HTML elements as much as possible, loading and overall performance are greatly improved.
 The key phrase here, however, is “as much as possible”.